francis94c/should_review/README.md

 ## Usage

-To determine whether to review based on default parameters, do the following.
+To determine whether to prompt a user for review based on default parameters, do the following.

 ```dart
 import 'package:should_review/should_review.dart';